NINGTANG1124/coffee_quality_project/README.md

 ```

 ### Step 3 : Data visualisation

 #### 1. Plotting histograms of rating distribution
+Plotting a histogram of the distribution of ratings can help to understand the spread of ratings
 ```python
 import seaborn as sns
 import matplotlib.pyplot as plt